julietteinc/julietteinc.github.io/content/english/team/kewei-zhang.md

 Equipped with prior startup experience, Kewei Zhang has expertise in software engineering, specializing in computer graphics and full-stack development.
 He is an impending master's graduate in Computer Science from NYU.

-Currently, Kewei Zhang serves as the Tech Lead at Juliette.
+Currently, Kewei serves as the Tech Lead at Juliette.